Indiana National Guard: Twenty-first century

 Following the September 11 attacks, the Indiana Guard was further expanded and had a significant part in the Iraq and Afghanistan Wars, serving in Operation Iraqi Freedom, Operation Enduring Freedom, and Operation Spartan Shield.
 Indiana Guard units were present during the 2004 elections in Afghanistan and the 2005 elections in Iraq.
 The Indiana Army National Guard has also deployed in support of operations at Joint Task Force-Guantanamo Bay, Cuba.
 As of 2020, 133 Indiana Guardsmen had been killed in action in Iraq and Afghanistan.
 As recently as 2022, Indiana Guard units are present in Kuwait and Kosovo.

+Indiana Army National Guard

+As of February 2026 the Indiana Army National Guard consists of the following units: